MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 ## Common reasons for ingestion errors or corrupted data

-**Data type doesn't match data**
+### Data type doesn't match data

-The most common data type mismatch is date fields where the date field is not set to the correct data format.
+The most common data type mismatch is date fields where the date field is not set to the correct date format.

-The data can be fixed at the source and re-ingested, or fix the transformation within Customer Insights.
+The data can be fixed at the source and re-ingested.
+Or, fix the transformation within Customer Insights.

 1. Go to **Data** > **Data sources**.